pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 The people we admire seem to have their lives all figured out.
 They know who they are, they know what to do with their lives, and then they act on it.
 It seems that in order to reach this kind of life, we need to start defining ourselves.
 This essay attempts to lay out how that process might occur.

-Now, people are much more complicated than crystals, and Inconsistency begins by exploring that complexity.
-In response, Attunement uses Zadie Smith’s idea of attunement, which I argue can identify and potentially resolve the complexity in our lives.
-In Systematic Attunement, I suggest that attunement can be done through two methodical processes: Jenny Odell’s idea of “doing nothing,” which involves intentionally observing our environment, and Freire’s model of education, which involves intentionally learning from other people.
-Finally, The Good Life discusses how we can use systematic attunement to build a good life.
+Now, people are much more complicated than crystals, and <u>Inconsistency</u> begins by exploring that complexity.
+In response, <u>Attunement</u> uses Zadie Smith’s idea of attunement, which I argue can identify and potentially resolve the complexity in our lives.
+In <u>Systematic Attunement</u>, I suggest that attunement can be done through two methodical processes: Jenny Odell’s idea of “doing nothing,” which involves intentionally observing our environment, and Freire’s model of education, which involves intentionally learning from other people.
+Finally, <u>The Good Life</u> discusses how we can use systematic attunement to build a good life.

 ## Inconsistency

-Tara Westover is a complicated person.
+<a href='https://en.wikipedia.org/wiki/Educated_(memoir)'>Tara Westover</a> is a complicated person.

 As a child, Tara is fully shaped by her parents.
 She’s devoutly religious.
 She’s deeply distrustful of government.
 Even when her grandparents try to bring her to school, she refuses, trusting that her family is right about it.
 All she knows is loyalty to her family and their values.